evergreen-ci/evergreen/docs/Project-Configuration/Github-Integrations.md

 ## Dynamic Github Access Tokens

 Evergreen offers the [github.generate_token](Project-Commands#github_generate_token) project command that dynamically generates a short lived token from a user-provided GitHub app.
 Before you can use the command you will need to set up your github app in your project settings.
-This feature is not available as a [repo-level setting](Repo-Level-Settings), it will need to be set up separately for each project where the command will be used.
+This feature is not currently available as a [repo-level setting](Repo-Level-Settings), it needs to be set up separately for each project where the command will be used.
+However, the feature will be added as part of [DEVPROD-10356](https://jira.mongodb.org/browse/DEVPROD-10356)

 If you run into any issues, please see our [FAQ](../FAQ.md#dynamic-github-access-tokens).